top of page

 “Yes, nomadic tribes are renowned for keeping meticulous records on their deceased,” My‑re said dryly.
 “With Araminth dead, the risk to the party is now too great.
 I agree with my mother.
 This is starting to become folly.”

-“Alright, I’ll help,” My-re snapped.
 What choice did she have?
-They were determined to continue, she couldn’t fly the Unsinkable III anyway, and being banished she couldn’t stay with Arenna.
+They were determined to continue.
+She couldn’t fly the Unsinkable III anyway, and she couldn’t stay with A’renna.
 She’d be putting all of her family at risk if discovered.
-However, she didn’t need to let this lot know that and it felt good objecting to this course of action.
-She’d also put a “I told you so” in her back pocket.
+However, she didn’t need to let this lot know that, and objecting to this course of action felt good.
+She also added an “I told you so” in her back pocket.

-Interrupting My-re said, “The minute after we confirm Araminth’s fate, we head back to the Isle of the Eye.
+Pointing her finger at the Shagornan Elf, My‑re said, “The minute after we confirm Araminth’s fate, we head back to the Isle of the Eye.
 Is that understood?”

 “Agreed.”